 You can also qualify for an SBA microloan if you’re a startup with low credit score and give back to your community by offering education, charity work, serving underserved, minorities or veterans and more.

 If you’re unable to qualify for SBA loans, you may still qualify for term loans.
 These are basically “traditional” business loans, with a lump sum cash for you to use as flexible working capital.

 The best thing about some terms loans is that they don’t require a good credit score and time in business.
-If you’re looking to open a new coffee shop, or a second location, a term loan will works best for you.
+If you’re looking to open a new coffee shop or a second location, a term loan will work best for you.
 Another benefit of medium-term loans is that they have flexible repayment structures.
-Its up to you whether to make monthly payments or weekly.
+It’s up to you whether to make monthly payments or weekly.

-Every coffee shop need equipment upgrades to keep coffee serving.
-This includes buying new crockery, furniture, espresso machines and brewers, refrigerators, Ovens, toasters, dishwashers etc. Your café supplies needs can be served with equipment financing.
+Every coffee shop needs equipment upgrades to keep coffee serving.
+This includes buying new crockery, furniture, espresso machines and brewers, refrigerators, Ovens, toasters, dishwashers, etc. Your café supplies needs can be served with equipment financing.
 In equipment financing scenario, you present the equipment quote to the potential lender, who’ll then approved the money so you can make your purchase.

 These loans are quicker and easier to qualify as compared to term loans.
 These loans are called “self-collateralizing,” loans which means the equipment you purchase will be used as collateral for the loan in the case of default.

 Business Line of Credit